Franz Kafka

 Franz Kafka (Note: /ˈkæfkə/, /ˈkɑːf-/; /de/; /cs/; in Czech, he was sometimes called František Kafka.)
-(3 July 1883 – 3 June 1924) was a German-language Jewish Czech writer and novelist born in Prague, in the Austro-Hungarian Empire.
-Widely regarded as a major figure of 20th-century literature, his work fuses elements of realism and the fantastique, and typically features isolated protagonists facing bizarre or surreal predicaments and incomprehensible socio-bureaucratic powers.
+(3 July 1883 – 3 June 1924) was a German-language Jewish Czech writer and novelist born in Prague, the capital of the Bohemia, in the Austro-Hungarian Empire.
+Widely regarded as a major figure of 20th-century literature, his works fuse elements of realism and the fantastique, and typically feature isolated protagonists facing bizarre or surreal predicaments and incomprehensible bureaucratic powers.
 The term Kafkaesque has entered the lexicon to describe situations like those depicted in his writings.
-His best-known works include the novella The Metamorphosis (1915) and the novels The Trial (1924) and The Castle (1926).
+His best-known works include the novella The Metamorphosis (1915) and the novels The Trial (1925) and The Castle (1926).
+He is also celebrated for his brief fables and aphorisms, which frequently incorporated comedic elements alongside the darker themes of his longer works.
+(Note: Like his longer fiction, these sketches may be brutal in some aspects, but their dreadfulness is frequently comedic.
+A close acquaintance of Kafka's remarked that both his audience and the author himself sometimes laughed so much during readings that Kafka could not continue in his delivery, finding it necessary to collect himself before completing his recitation of the work.)
 His work has widely influenced artists, philosophers, composers, filmmakers, literary historians, religious scholars, and cultural theorists.

-Kafka was born into a middle-class German- and Yiddish-speaking Czech Jewish family in Prague, the capital of the Kingdom of Bohemia, which belonged to the Austro-Hungarian Empire (later the capital of Czechoslovakia and the Czech Republic).
-He trained as a lawyer, and after completing his legal education was employed full-time in various legal and insurance jobs.
+Kafka was born into a middle-class German-speaking family.
+He trained as a lawyer, and after completing his legal education was employed in various legal and insurance jobs.
 His professional obligations led to internal conflict as he felt that his true vocation was writing.
-Only a minority of his works were published during his life; the story-collections Contemplation (1912) and A Country Doctor (1919), and individual stories, such as his novella The Metamorphosis, were published in literary magazines, but they received little attention.
+Only a minority of his works were published during his life: the story collections Contemplation (1912) and A Country Doctor (1919), and individual stories, such as his novella The Metamorphosis, were published in literary magazines, but they received little attention.
 He wrote hundreds of letters to family and close friends, including his father, with whom he had a strained and formal relationship.
 He became engaged to several women but never married.
 He died relatively unknown in 1924 of tuberculosis, aged 40.

-Though Kafka is most famous for his novels and short stories, he is also celebrated for his brief fables and aphorisms.
-Like his longer fiction, these sketches may be brutal in some aspects, but their dreadfulness is frequently funny.
-A close acquaintance of Kafka's remarked that both his audience and the author himself sometimes laughed so much during readings that Kafka could not continue in his delivery, finding it necessary to collect himself before completing his recitation of the work.
-His writings are sometimes seen as prophetic or premonitory of a totalitarian future.
+His literary executor and friend Max Brod ignored Kafka's wishes to destroy his remaining works, publishing them to eventual acclaim.